 - The Payroll API is not integrated with this plugin so it doesn’t need to be activated.

-- Click Save and you will be taken to the Edit Application page.
+- Save.
+You are then taken to the Edit Application page.

 - The Edit Application page has a box titled OAuth Credentials showing the Consumer Key and the Consumer Secret.
 These will be used in the next step.